charlesweir/LUThesisTemplate/README.md

  - Changed declaration to include papers written.
  - Fixed some traits that caused problems using it.

-Click on Github's Download Zip button above to download an archive of these files:
+Click on the link above to download an archive of these files:

 * **LAN Thesis Sample.docx** - An example simple word document thesis.
 * **LAN Thesis Template.dotx** - A Template to act as a basis for document.
 It fills in many of the fields correctly.